Your First Telehealth Visit

 If Using a Phone

-You'll need the SimplePractice app.
-Download it ahead of time:
+Download either app ahead of time:

 2